 - The stool sample should be screened.
 This is usually done using media containing sorbitol, since this bacteria does not ferment sorbitol rapidly.

-- Pulsed-field gel electrophoresis (PFGE) should be done to find the DNA “fingerprinting”of the bacterium that made the person sick.
-This will determine if a patient is part of an outbreak and will help pinpoint the source of the illnesses (food, water or animals).
+- Pulsed-field gel electrophoresis (PFGE) should be conducted to find the DNA “fingerprinting”of the bacterium that made the person sick.
+Some labs will use whole genome sequencing (WGS) as well.
+These tests will determine if a patient is part of an outbreak and will help pinpoint the source of the illnesses (food, water, or animals).

 These steps need to be taken to protect your legal rights.
 The companies responsible for making you or your loved one sick need to be held accountable.
 If your child was sickened by E. coli, you can file a lawsuit on your child’s behalf.
 Money won in a settlement or verdict will be placed in trust for your child.

 Pritzker Hageman law firm helps people hold corporate wrongdoers accountable for selling contaminated food.
 Our lawyers have appeared on national and local news programs discussing food safety and litigation against food manufacturers, restaurants, and others.
 In two of our recent cases, the firm represented the families of women who died from TTP-HUS.
 Our lawyers have won cases against restaurants, grocery stores, food manufacturers, distributors, schools, petting zoos, state fairs, and others.
 Our cases have involved contaminated ground beef, lettuce, spinach, cheese, pizza, hamburgers, steak, raw milk, and other contaminated foods.